-Oh boy!
-It’s that time of year again!
+Oh boy — It’s finally that time of year again!

 As much as I hate seeing summer go, I will admit I do get excited for all the fall food!
 Anything pumpkin (ahem…like this, or this, or this!), or apple (…like this or this), or any kind of soup (like Butternut Squash Soup) makes me really love this time of year.

-One of my fall and winter staples is this Simple Slow Cooker Turkey Chili.
-It’s the perfect warm comfort food for a chilly night.
-I love sitting on the couch under a big blanket, watching a movie, while enjoying a nice steamy bowl of this goodness.
+It’s the perfect warm, comforting food for a chilly night.
+I just love sitting on the couch under a big blanket, watching a movie, while enjoying a nice steamy bowl of this goodness.

-I use of one my favorite healthy ingredient swaps — turkey — to lighten this chili up.
-And honestly, you can’t even tell the difference!
-(Even Nik doesn’t know the difference…shhh, don’t tell him! 😉 )
+This recipe uses one of my favorite healthy ingredient substitutions — turkey — to lighten this chili up, and you can’t even tell the difference, ladies!

 I also make sure to use no-salt-added black beans (or you could make your own!), and low-sodium diced tomatoes to keep the salt content down.
 I used homemade vegetable broth, but you can also find low-sodium chicken or vegetable broth as well.